Select your country

 STADA generally follows a two-phase concept in order to identify and realize any possible efficiency increases:

 - The preventative environmental protection concept is integrated into production and starts in the planning phase for manufacturing as well as production facilities.
-It occurs in the conception phase of a manufacturing process and takes into account material and energy efficiency.
+It takes place in the concept phase of a manufacturing process and takes into account material and energy efficiency.
 This is reflected in the specification sheet sent to the respective equipment manufacturer.
-Furthermore, formulations which contain raw materials with little negative impact on the environment, such as organic solvents, are generally sought when developing new products so that the production process causes the least possible amount of emissions.
+Furthermore, formulations which contain raw materials with little negative impact on the environment, such as organic solvents, are generally sought when developing new products so that the production process causes the smallest possible amount of emissions.

 - With regard to existing production facilities, a retrospective evaluation and assessment takes place where appropriate.
 In this way, depending on the criticality of the environmental impact at each location, existing production units are replaced with new, state-of-the-art solutions, which are also more environmentally friendly.